Graduate Social Work Courses

 SOCW 5372.
 Advanced Direct Practice: Skills and Methods.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

-This course emphasizes the application of practice models in complex situations, particularly those involving populations at risk and diverse clients, including behaviors, strengths, needs and values.
+This course emphasizes the application of practice models in complex situations involving various populations.
 Specific advanced intervention models will be introduced with emphasis on theoretical knowledge as well as implications within each student’s field of practice.
-Content focuses on building competency in intervention strategies and evaluation techniques that promote optimal functioning relevant to current social work practice with diverse populations in varied contexts.
+Content focuses on building competency in intervention strategies and evaluation techniques that promote optimal functioning relevant to current social work practice with populations in varied contexts.
 This course provides simulated opportunities for students to engage in critical thinking and practice that will prepare them for competent practice as they enter the workforce.
 Prerequisite: SOCW 5371.

 SOCW 5373.
 DSM for Social Workers.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).